 RAP is a rental assistance program funded by MN Housing.
-BI-CAP administers the subsidy program for 27 families in Beltrami and Cass Counties.
-Participating families receive a subsidy of up to $300 per month to help make housing affordable.
-Families can receive a subsidy for up to 60 months.
+BI-CAP administers the subsidy program for 30 families in Beltrami and Cass Counties.
+Participating families are assisted with a subsidy of up to $400 per month to help make housing affordable for up to 60 months.

-FHPAP is designed to provide direct service assistance and housing counseling to prevent homelessness and to move homeless families into stable housing.
+FHPAP is designed to provide direct service assistance to prevent homelessness and to move homeless families into stable housing.
 This program, funded through MN Housing, is available in Cass and Beltrami Counties.

-BI-CAP owns and/or manages 11 scattered-site transitional housing units throughout Beltrami and Cass Counties.
-The housing is interim shelter between homelessness and permanent housing for families with children.
-Utilizing the home visiting model, counselors and families work together to overcome barriers, develop skills, and create a permanent housing plan.
+BI-CAP owns and/or manages 10 scattered-site transitional housing units throughout Beltrami and Cass Counties.
+Transitional housing is interim shelter between homelessness and permanent housing for families with children.
+Utilizing the home visiting model, housing specialists and families work together to overcome barriers, develop skills, and create a permanent housing plan.

-The Housing Locator program works with Serious Mentally Ill individuals who are referred by Beltrami County case workers.
+The Housing Locator program works with Seriously Mentally Ill individuals who are referred by Beltrami County caseworkers.
 The Housing Locator works closely with participants to secure housing and assists the client to locate units and work with landlords.
-Program funds are provided by Beltrami County.

-LTH Rental Assistance is accessible to clients who qualify for the DHS Services Grant.
+Housing Trust Fund Rental Assistance is accessible to clients who appear as High Priority Homeless on the Coordinated Entry Priority List.
 The program provides a rental subsidy based on income for up to 60 months.
-The program is available in Cass and Beltrami Counties, has the capacity to serve 72 households and is funded by MN Housing.
+The program is available in Cass and Beltrami Counties and is funded by MN Housing.

 Permanent Supportive Housing serves homeless individuals with a documented disability.
-Participants receive a rental subsidy and support services including case management.
+Participants receive a rental subsidy and accompanying support services.
 PSH is offered in both Beltrami and Cass Counties.

-Rental assistance and supportive services for families with school-age children, Pre-K to 12th Grade, in Bemidji and Red Lake School Districts.
+Rental assistance and supportive services for homeless families with school-age children, Pre-K to 12th Grade, and unaccompanied youth in Beltrami County.